 Stop looking at a relationship to satisfy all your needs

 Many people today look at relationships to get all their social needs met.

 But that’s the wrong approach, and besides your relationship, you should probably also have colleagues, friends, and various social circles based on your passions.

 Sexual Excitement Requires Abandon – and some selfishness –

-The author talks a man who feels that intimacy means worrying and caring about our partner.
+The author talks about a man who feels that intimacy means worrying and caring about his partner.